The Best Paint Color Ideas for Open Floor Plans

 There — I said it!
 (Please don’t hate me.)

-Today I’m sharing some great tips and ideas, as well as some color palettes to help you create a gorgeous look in your open floor layout — so you can love yours too, even if you’re a den-animal like me!
+In this post, I’ll share my tips and tricks for selecting the perfect paint colors for your open-concept home, as well as some color palettes to help you create a gorgeous look in your open floor layout — so you can love yours too, even if you’re a den-animal like me!

 Open floor plans have been popular for a long time.
 Open plans where the dining room, living room, and kitchen area blend seamlessly foster an atmosphere of family togetherness and connectivity.
 They can, however, present a challenge when it comes to your paint choices.